Are you considering graduate school?

 ESSM program: Many students take 1 (M.S.) or 2 (Ph.D.) semesters of classes in College Station but do their field and laboratory work in the lab of their Galveston graduate advisor.
 Some students choose to live in College Station for the first 1-2 semesters and then move to Galveston afterwards to conduct their research.
 However, it is not required to take classes in physical residence at College Station.
 Some College Station courses are offered online, or classes can be taken exclusively at Galveston.
 However, there is a much wider variety of courses available in College Station than in Galveston, so residence time up there is worth serious consideration.
 It takes about 2.5 hours to drive between Galveston and College Station, one way.
 Although that is a long drive, there is a lot of flexibility in when and where you can take graduate classes.

 There are a variety of first-year fellowships available through TAMU and TAMUG to support students in their first year in a College Station graduate program.
-Most of the application deadlines for those fellowships are in the late fall or early spring and are for students starting studies in the fall semester.
+Most of the application deadlines for those fellowships are in the late fall and are for students starting studies in the following fall semester.

 A strong GPA and GRE score will reflect favorably on your application, but there is no set minimum criteria for GPA or GRE scores.
 Rather, I review the application package as a whole.
 I particularly look at the applicant’s statement of interest – is it coherent, well thought out, and well written?
 I am not necessarily looking for a specific research plan, but some thought needs to be given to why my lab would be a good place for the student to pursue their interests.